martdegraaf/martdegraaf.github.io/src/blog/content/posts/naming-azure-deployments/index.md

 You can create a user-defined function in Bicep to generate a unique deployment name based on your preferred strategy.

 This example function creates a prefixed name and ensures it does not exceed 64 characters:
-If it exceeds it will still encounter the error during deployment, but you can adjust the logic as needed.
+If the name exceeds 64 characters, the deployment will still fail, but you can adjust the logic as needed.

 ```bicep {linenos=table}
 @export()